Oracle Third party Support

 Today, most on-premise Oracle deployments use perpetual licensing, meaning customers pay once for the license and then 22% per year of the cost for support going forward.

 For CIOs, the key difference is in flexibility and long-term cost.
-Perpetual licenses require a larger upfront investment but can be more cost-effective over many years.
+Perpetual licenses require a larger upfront investment but can be more cost-effective over the long term.
 In contrast, term licenses (where still available) spread costs over the term but must be renewed or replaced when they expire.

 Remember that support fees for term licenses are still calculated based on the equivalent perpetual price (Oracle uses 22% of the license list price even for one-year term deals), so there is no support discount for shorter terms.